rkotze/rkotze.github.io/_posts/2018-04-10-render-props-reactjs.md

 category: coding
 published: false
 meta_description: >
- Understand why and how to use render props with React JS
+ Understand why and how to use Render Props with React JS
 excerpt_separator: <!--more-->
 ---

-In this post I will discuss the why and how to use **render prop** with [ReactJS](https://reactjs.org/).
+In this post, I will discuss the why and how to use **Render Prop** with [ReactJS](https://reactjs.org/).

-**Why use** render prop: Promote **reuse** of behaviour across React components.
+**Why use** Render Prop: Promote **reuse** of behaviour across React components.

 If you have read my post on [higher-order components](/coding/understanding-higher-order-components) this may sound similar.
 The React community has been working hard on solving reuse across components, one common theme is _passing data to children_.
-However we will focus on how to use render props and discuss the differences in another post.
+However, we will focus on how to use Render Props and discuss the differences in another post.

 <!--more-->

-**How to use** render prop: The **value of a prop** is assigned a **function** and is called in the component **render** method.
-The function defines what a _render prop component_ should render, allowing you to apply cross cutting logic to any React component.
+**How to use** Render Prop: The **value of a prop** is assigned a **function** and is called in the component **render** method.
+The function defines what a _Render Prop component_ should render, allowing you to apply cross-cutting logic to any React component.

-**Example** of using a render prop:
+**Example** of using a Render Prop:

 ```javascript
 ...